branislav-knezevic/various_notes/vim/vim_general.md

 `c` change selectio (delete and go to insert mode)
 `I` insert before coursor
 `A` insert after coursor
-`r` replace every character in selection
+`c` replace every character in selection
 `d` delete selection
 `o` toggle coursor to opposite corner
 `$` will select till the end of every line (even if the length is different)